-Buell Deploys Federal Troops
+Buell Deploys Union Troops

 Meanwhile, Brigadier General Don Carlos Buell countered Zollicoffer’s advance by mobilizing two forces to confront the Confederates.
 Buell ordered the 1st Division of the Army of the Ohio, commanded by Brigadier General George H. Thomas, and one brigade, commanded by Brigadier General Albin Francisco Schoepf, to converge near Somerset and drive Zollicoffer back across the Cumberland River.
 Thomas left Lebanon and marched through the rain-soaked country, arriving at Logan’s Crossroads on January 17.
 Despite the bad weather, Schoepf’s men crossed rain-swollen Fishing Creek and reinforced Thomas.